 Immigration & Visa

-Hong Kong is a Special Administrative Region (SAR) of China, and has its own immigration control and visa requirements.
-So the question you’re asking yourself is, “do I need a visa or transit visa to enter Hong Kong?”.
-Luckily, nationals of 128 countries are either eligible for visa on arrival or don’t need a visa at all for short periods of stay (including a layover) in Hong Kong.
-To find out if you qualify for visa on arrival, you can visit this site.
+Hong Kong is a Special Administrative Region (SAR) of China and has its own immigration control and visa requirements.
+So the question you’re asking yourself is, “Do I need a visa or transit visa to enter Hong Kong?”.
+Luckily, nationals of 128 countries are either eligible for a visa on arrival or don’t need a visa at all for short periods of stay (including a layover) in Hong Kong.
+To find out if you qualify for a visa on arrival, you can visit this site.

-Once you’ve figured out your visa situation, the actual immigration and customs clearance process is relatively quick and efficient.
+Once you’ve figured out your visa situation, the actual immigration and customs clearance processes are relatively quick and efficient.
 And you can leave the airport during your layover.

 Airport Luggage Storage